Akanksha108/food-places-recommendation/README.md

 # food-places-recommendation
-This application will help you to find some good resturants.
+This application will help you to find some good restaurants.